 “I just wish I’d made the move sooner.
 It’s early days, but I’m enjoying my football more than I have been over the last few years.”

-Henderson received advice from former Watford midfielder Ross Jenkins, who had taken the same path to Pirin last season and sang the praises of head coach Milen Radukanov.
+Henderson received advice from former Watford midfielder Ross Jenkins, who had taken the same path to Pirin the previous season and sang the praises of head coach Milen Radukanov.
 Henderson was convinced.

 • • • •